WICG/file-handling/explainer.md

 There is a large category of attack vectors that are opened up by allowing websites access to files.
 These are dealt with in the [file-system-access](https://github.com/WICG/file-system-access/blob/main/EXPLAINER.md#proposed-security-models) explainer.

-The additional security-pertinent capability that this specification provides over the [file-system-access](https://github.com/WICG/file-system-access/blob/main/EXPLAINER.md#proposed-security-models) API is the ability to grant access to certain files through the operating system UI, as opposed to through a file picker shown by a web application.
+The additional security-pertinent capability that this specification provides over the file-system-access API is the ability to grant access to certain files through the operating system UI, as opposed to through a file picker shown by a web application.
 Any restrictions as to the files and folders that can be opened via the picker may also be applied to the files and folders opened via the operating system.

 There is still a risk that users may unintentionally grant a web application access to a file by opening it.
 However, it is generally understood that opening a file allows the application it is opened with to read and/or manipulate that file.
 Therefore, a user's explicit choice to open a file in an installed application, such as via an “Open with...” context menu, can be read as a signal of trust in the application.
 In conjunction with a permission prompt, this can be viewed as sufficient trust to let the web application view the file.

+More details are also available in the [Security and Privacy Questionnaire](https://github.com/WICG/file-handling/blob/main/PRIVACY_AND_SECURITY.md)

 ### Accidental default association